Doctor of Philosophy

 After both parts of the exam are complete and committee members have sent comments on the focus exam to the chair of the committee, the results of the exam will be reported to OGAPS.
 If more than one person on the committee feels that the written portion of the exam does not warrant a pass, the committee will need to convene to discuss whether the exam, overall, qualifies as a pass.

-- The oral field exam should enable the student to discuss a greater number of works on the field list than is possible in the 4-hour written exam we currently have.
+- The oral field exam should enable the student to discuss a large number of works.
 Students should be able to articulate the big questions that preoccupy the field, as well as be able to talk in some specific detail about individual texts (both primary and secondary).
 This format will prepare students for job interviews and on-campus presentations, where questions are not provided ahead of time and the candidate must be able to answer a wide range of questions.

 - The take-home focus exam should enable the student to start working through some ideas that will be developed more fully in the dissertation.
 The take-home exam will not produce a draft of the prospectus, but it should give the student an opportunity to grapple with some specific questions about the special topic and, ideally, point the way toward that dissertation prospectus.